-Sections 1.8, 2, and 3 of this specification are normative and contain RFC 2119 language.
-Sections 1.5 and 1.9 are also normative but cannot contain RFC 2119 language.
+Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
+Sections 1.5 and 1.9 are also normative but cannot contain those terms.
 All other sections and examples in this specification are informative.